Heffri/Heffri/README.md

 ### [Data Analysis of US traffic accidents](https://github.com/MrHEFF/su-mt4007/tree/main/PROJECT)

-- Description: A comprehensive data analysis project on an open source dataset to uncover trends and patterns in national and regional traffic accidents across the US.
+- Description: A data analysis project on an open source dataset to uncover trends and patterns in national and regional traffic accidents across the US.

-- Tools: Python, Pandas, Matplotlib
+If requested I am also able to provide some of the previous university projects I have done.

 ## Education